-In January 1506, a wealthy Roman named Felice De Fredis was developing his vineyard on the Esquiline Hill, in between the Colosseum and the Church of Santa Maria Maggiore.
+In January 1506, the Laocoon statue was rediscovered by accident.
+A wealthy Roman named Felice De Fredis was developing his vineyard on the Esquiline Hill, in between the Colosseum and the Church of Santa Maria Maggiore.
 He had bought the vineyard near the Church of St. Peter in Chains in November 1504.
 He was going to build a house on the property and was pushing a stick/rod through the soil of his land to try and find the bedrock so he could lay foundations for the house.
 He found a patch of land with no resistance at all; a hole.
 He had his workers dig up the soil of the area and found out his land was sitting over an ancient Roman vault.

 Lowering himself in to the vault twelve feet deep, he found five of the seven rooms empty but in the sixth there was an ancient snake statue.
 Just as if you found an artefact on your land today, De Fredis informed the government.
 He called to the City Prefect of Rome who in turn informed the head of the Papal States, which Rome was part of, the Pope.
 De Fredis had unwittingly discovered a section of the Palace of the Roman Emperor Titus, which backed on to the bathhouse Titus had commissioned fourteen hundred years previously.

 The Pope, Julius II, was a noted patron of the arts and already owned the Apollo Belvedere statue.
 He sent word to Giuliano da Sangallo, who was one of the best architects of his day and was also classically educated – he had read ancient Roman and Greek sources on architecture, sculpture and history.
 He told Sangallo to get Michelangelo Buonarroti to go with him.